esmf-org/nuopc-app-prototypes/ESMX_SingleModelInJuliaProto/README.md

 ### Use of MPI

 This example runs using 4 MPI processes, but this simple Julia component isn't yet parallelized.
+So the same thing simply happens in all 4 processes.